 There are three options for treating an abscess: wait and see (if the abscess is likely to pass on its own), antibiotics, and draining.

 A doctor will assess how large the abscess is before recommending antibiotics.
-The larger the abscess, the more likely that antibiotics will be needed.
+The larger the abscess, the more likely that antibiotics, such as Flucloxacillin, will be needed.

 In many cases, the abscess will go away without treatment.
 It can help to put a warm compress on the affected area to reduce pain and swelling, and also to speed up the healing process.